 Notes receivable from participants are measured at their principal balance plus any accrued but unpaid interest.
+No allowance for credit losses has been recorded as of December 31, 2019 or 2018.
 Delinquent participant loans are reclassified as distributions based upon the terms of the plan document.